simonlee2/blog/content/posts/accelerate-notes.md

 ![Accelerate](/accelerate-cover.jpg)

-In _[Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM)_, the Nicole Forsgren, Jez Humble, and Gene Kim present the methods and results of their four-year research program.
+In _[Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM)_, Nicole Forsgren, Jez Humble, and Gene Kim present the methods and results of their four-year research program.
 They have identified 24 key capabilities that drive improvement in software delivery performance and, in turn, organizational performance.

 They've classified these capabilities into five categories: